RealVNC logomark

 Although it’s a popular remote access solution with advanced security options, TeamViewer opens up a series of common attack vectors the moment you press ‘install software,’ and here’s why:

-- TeamViewer, like all software, encounters flaws that can be exploited if you don’t update your app regularly (both the desktop version and on your mobile device).
+• TeamViewer, like all software, has flaws that can be exploited if you don’t update your app regularly (both the desktop version and on your mobile device).

 The Importance of Evaluating Remote Access Security